All Episodes

 That's a good example.

-In fact, there's a quote that I can give that was given earlier this year, much after our book came out, by Secretary of Defense Cohen.
+And in fact, there's a quote that I can give that was given earlier this year, much after our book came out, by Secretary of Defense Cohen talking about weather change.

-Talking about weather change, and he was actually lecturing, he was lecturing at the, well let me see, it was a Mahler Auditorium, University of Georgia on the 28th of April this year, and he said, this is our Secretary of Defense, and I quote, others are engaging and even in an eco-type of terrorism whereby they can alter the climate, set off earthquakes, volcanoes remotely to the use of electromagnetic waves, unquote.
+And he was actually lecturing, he was lecturing at the, well, let me see, it was a Mahler Auditorium, University of Georgia, on the 28th of April this year, and he said, this is our Secretary of Defense, and I quote, others are engaging in an ecotype of terrorism whereby they can alter the climate, set off earthquakes, volcanoes remotely through the use of electromagnetic waves, unquote.

-And what Cohen was referring to was this new class of weaponry that can be used for manipulating geophysical systems.
+And what Cohen was referring to is this new class of weaponry that can be used for manipulating geophysical systems.

-In fact, talking about HAARP in this context, there's another writer, Brooks Agnew, who published an article called Looking Through the Earth, which talks about the Earth penetrating tomography, the X-ring, if you will, in the vernacular of the Earth, and using this HAARP system.
+In fact, talking about HAARP in this context, there's another writer, Brooks Agnew, who published an article called Looking Through the Earth, which talks about the Earth-penetrating tomography, the X-ray, if you will, in the vernacular of the Earth, and using this HAARP system.

 So we're obviously concerned about it.

-How much do they know about the effect that a harp will have when it's cranked up to full power?
+How much do they know about the effect that HAARP will have when it's cranked up to full power?

 And we'll be covering that here in a bit.